-These latter two are diminutive enough that to think if them as baby flying monkeys is a decent assumption.
+These latter two are baby flying monkeys, adorable and hilarious and terrifying.
 The name of the city is carved into the stone of the building just beneath the trio, and the juxtaposition makes one think of words like juxtaposition.
 Behind the building, the sidewalk becomes an elevated terrace, so you end up closer to these sculptures than you are to the one on the front of the building.

-Being so close to the winged primates allows you to see much more clearly how kinda scary these creations are with their serrated black outlines and general flying monkeyness.
+Being so close to the winged primates allows you to see much more clearly how scary these creations are with their serrated black outlines and general flying monkeyness.
 They’ll also make you think that if evolution had gone in this slightly different direction, we’d be a much cooler species now.
-Unlike the original two steel flying monkeys on the front of the building, this smaller pair is made of copper, although the material has been darkened to match the hue of the originals to further the familial impression.

 Keeping up with the Joneses, though, is the unofficially named Lake and College building located just down the way from One Main.
 It has flying monkeys roosting atop its roof, as well, although this pair is newer, smoother, and made of undarkened copper so that they’re shiny, at least until time and the elements decide otherwise.
 They also look a little more like winged sloths than winged monkeys for some reason.

-Anyway, if you lost count or if my writing ability has lived up to its reputation of muddling the most simple descriptive tasks, Burlington has a total of six flying monkey sculptures on the roofs of its harbor buildings.
+Anyway, if you lost count or if I've done my usual adept job at muddling the most simple descriptions, Burlington has a total of six flying monkey sculptures on the roofs of its harbor buildings.
 Enough, I think, to merit their own day of Christmas.
-And I hope that idea pops unbidden into your mind every time that carol’s wassailed in your direction this upcoming Yuletide.
+And I hope that idea pops into your mind every time that carol’s wassailed in your direction this upcoming Yuletide.